hashicorp/terraform/website/source/docs/providers/google/r/compute_instance.html.markdown

 * `tags_fingerprint` - The unique fingerprint of the tags.

-* `network_interface.0.address` - The internal ip address of the instance (usually on the 10.x.x.x range).
+* `network_interface.0.address` - The internal ip address of the instance, either manually or dynamically assigned.

 * `network_interface.0.access_config.0.assigned_nat_ip` - If the instance has an access config, either the given external ip (in the `nat_ip` field) or the ephemeral (generated) ip (if you didn't provide one).